shekhar-patil/shekhar-patil.github.io/blog/2025-08-20-google-interview-experience/index.md

 ## How It Started

-I applied through the [Google Careers](https://careers.google.com/) page.
+I applied through the [Google Careers](https://careers.google.com/) page around mid-November 2024..
 This time, instead of the usual rejection email, I got a call from a Google recruiter — a promising start.
+He scheduled first Screening Call.

+## Initial HR Round: The Screening Call

+The recruiter asked about my education, experience, projects, the tech I’ve worked with, and the scale of systems I’ve built.
+It was a standard screening call—until they asked:

+"Have you done any competitive programming?"

+At the time, I had solved around 90 problems on LeetCode, mostly Easy and Medium.
+I was honest and asked for a month to prepare before the next step.

 The recruiter asked about my education, experience, projects, the tech I’ve worked with, and the scale of systems I’ve built.
 It was a standard screening call—until they asked: